simoncarriere/hellosupersaas/README.md

 4. Auth-Products (Coming Soon)
 5. Auth-AccessControlledRooms :

+---

 ### QuickStart

-1. Initialize Firebase in your console, create project and copy your project data into '.env.local'
+1. Initialize Firebase in your console, create project and copy your project data into `.env.local`

 ```
 NEXT_PUBLIC_FIREBASE_API_KEY=